Greece Moments Greece Moments

 #13 Porto Germeno and Aigosthena

-Quite a few Athenians (only 1 hour away) even have their summer residence here, as the place exudes the rustic charm of 1990s Greece.
-So it’s no wonder that in summer every beach holidaymaker brings his own parasol with him to the elongated Porto Germeno Beach endless rows of beach loungers are missing here.
+Quite a few Athenians (just an hour away) even have their summer homes here, as the place exudes the rustic charm of 1990s Greece.
+No wonder, then, that in the summer every beachgoer brings their own umbrella to the long stretch of beach at Porto Germenoโ€”endless rows of beach chairs are nowhere to be found here.

 Aigosthena Porto Germeno Golf von Korinth

-Fortress of Aigosthena (© Municipality of Mandra-Idyllia)
+Fortress of Aigosthena (ยฉ Municipality of Mandra-Idyllia)

-💡 Help with the Greece Holiday Planning: Don’t know where to start and how to go about planning your trip to the Gulf of Corinth?
-No problem, benefit from our years of experience with traveling to Greece and let us help you.
-We advise you on all your questions and concerns, even via video chat.
-You can book your consultation here: Travel Advice Greece
+๐Ÿ’ก Help with planning your Greece vacation: Not sure where to start or how to go about planning your trip to the Gulf of Corinth?
+No problemโ€”take advantage of our years of experience with trips to Greece and let us help you.
+Weโ€™ll advise you on all your questions and concerns, even via video chat.
+Book your consultation here: Greece Travel Consultation

 #14 Perachora and Lake Ireon

-In the good taverns (tip: O Vasilis), you will be spoiled with tasty home cooking.
-Afterwards, it is worth visiting the folklore museum, which gives insights into the traditions of the last centuries.
-From the village you can already see the Limni Vouliagmenis, also known as Lake Ireon.
-The lagoon-like lake is connected to the gulf by a narrow channel and is worth a detour.
+In the good taverns (tip: O Vasilis), youโ€™ll be treated to delicious home-style cooking.
+Afterward, itโ€™s worth visiting the Folklore Museum, which offers insights into the traditions of the past centuries.
+From the village, you can already see Limni Vouliagmenis, also known as Lake Ireon.
+The lagoon-like lake is connected to the gulf by a narrow channel and is well worth a detour.

-Heraion von Perachora Sehenswürdigkeiten um Korinth
+Heraion von Perachora Sehenswรผrdigkeiten um Korinth

-Heraion of Perachora (© Municipality of Loutraki-Perachora-Ag.Theodori)
+Heraion of Perachora (ยฉ Municipality of Loutraki-Perachora-Ag.
+Theodori)

-Just a stone’s throw away from the Heraion is the Melagavi Lighthouse at the tip of Cape Agrilaos.
-A dirt road takes you from the car park in just under 400 m to the pretty, 13 m high lighthouse made of natural stone.
-Originally built in 1897, it has been a listed building since 2001 and is considered the most beautiful sunset spot on the Gulf of Corinth.
+Just a stoneโ€™s throw from the Heraion stands the Melagavi Lighthouse at the tip of Cape Agrilaos.
+A dirt road leads from the parking lot just 400 meters to the charming, 13-meter-high lighthouse made of natural stone.
+Originally built in 1897, it has been a listed historic site since 2001 and is considered the most beautiful spot to watch the sunset in the Gulf of Corinth.

-höhle der robbe spilia tis fokias perachora
+hรถhle der robbe spilia tis fokias perachora

-From the Hamlet of Alkiona you can reach an unpaved parking lot via a 500 m long gravel road.
-From here it is only a few meters on foot to the viewpoint.
-Because of the weathered and rocky coast, a descent to the sea is not recommended.
-You can explore the sea grotto by kayak or boat, providers are available in Alkiona.
+From the hamlet of Alkiona, a 500-meter-long gravel road leads to an unpaved parking lot.
+From here, itโ€™s just a short walk to the viewpoint.
+Due to the weathered and rocky coastline, descending to the sea is not recommended.
+Instead, you can explore the sea cave by kayak or boat; providers are available in Alkiona.

-The nearby natural Mikra Strava Beach invites you to swim all the more and is considered by connoisseurs to be one of the most beautiful beaches on the Gulf of Corinth.
-Except for midsummer, things are usually very relaxed here.
-From the car park, a gravel path leads east to the beach in 5 minutes.
+The nearby unspoiled Mikra Strava Beach is all the more inviting for a swim and is considered by connoisseurs to be one of the most beautiful beaches on the Gulf of Corinth.
+Except during the height of summer, itโ€™s usually very laid-back here.
+From the parking lot, a gravel path leads eastward to the beach in 5 minutes.

 mikra strava strand perachora

-Mikra Strava Beach (© Municipality Loutraki-Perachora-Ag.Theodori)
+Mikra Strava Beach (ยฉ Municipality of Loutraki-Perachora-Ag.
+Theodori)

-Travel tips for the Gulf of Corinth
+Travel Tips for the Gulf of Corinth

-Hotel tips on the Gulf of Corinth
+Hotel Tips in the Gulf of Corinth

 Golf von Korinth Hotels Griechenland Nafpaktos Restaurants

-Below you will find our recommendations for accommodations in the Gulf of Corinth.
-For more information about the hotels and apartments, please contact our partner Booking.com*, where you can also view the individual accommodations on a map:
+Below youโ€™ll find our recommendations for accommodations on the Gulf of Corinth.
+For more information on the hotels and apartments, visit our partner Booking.com*, where you can also view the individual accommodations on a map:

 Golf von Korinth Hotels Booking Empfehlung